Research

 The notion of trust has always been the cornerstone of the design of computer systems.
 Today’s computers have long departed from the original time sharing machine, and yet the trust model barely evolved.
 From multi-tenant clouds to applications pulling in thousands of dependencies, the world of computing is facing a trust crisis.
 We are building Tyche, a new kind of security monitor that makes it possible to enforce and reason about trust relationships.

-Fold: Redesigning the Narrow Waist 2023-ongoing
+Fold: Redesigning the Narrow Waist 2023

 Dynamic linkers are the narrow waist of operating systems.
 The dynamic linker runs before virtually any program on the system to serve as a glue between the kernel and user space.
 Despite their central role on the system, dynamic linkers have barely evolved since their inception in early Unix systems.
 The Fold project aims to explore how to build and use dynamic linkers to improve system security and robustness.